 Public entities are defined in section 5 of the Public Administration Act 2004.
 An Order in Council under section 5(2) or (3) may determine application of that definition in relation to a particular body or class of body.

-Public entities include statutory authorities, state owned enterprises, state owned corporations and formally constituted advisory boards.
-At July 2018 there were 3,462 public entities.
-Around half employ staff and the vast majority comprise volunteer members.
+Public entities include statutory authorities, state owned enterprises, state owned corporations and formally constituted advisory bodies.
+There are over 3000 public entities.
+Some public entities have employees and some don’t.

 For further information on public entity boards and their membership visit Join a public board or see a list of public sector agencies.